whaleen/Textpattern-Bootstrap/README.md

 ### [/_templates](https://github.com/whaleen/txtstrap/tree/master/_templates)

+Use [cnk_versioning](http://www.cnowak.de/works/txp_plugins/cnk_versioning_v0.1.7.txt) in order to run your templates out of some folders like this.
+Good to do as it make this template files easy to load into your favorite code editor.

 * /css (to be ignored)
 * [/forms](https://github.com/whaleen/txtstrap/tree/master/_templates/forms)
 * [/pages](https://github.com/whaleen/txtstrap/tree/master/_templates/pages)

 /pages and /forms are where the templating work starts.
-Ignore the /css directory as the CSS used in the templates is placed outside of the database in various directories - see [/txtstrap/_templates/txtstrap_head.misc.txp](https://github.com/whaleen/txtstrap/blob/master/_templates/forms/txtstrap_head.misc.txp)
+Ignore the /css directory as the CSS used in the templates is placed outside of the database in various directories - see [/txtstrap/_templates/txtstrap_head.misc.txp](https://github.com/whaleen/txtstrap/blob/master/_templates/forms/txtstrap_head.misc.txp) for the stylesheets in use.

 ### [/assets](https://github.com/whaleen/txtstrap/tree/master/assets)

+This is where Twitter Bootstrap, jQuery, and other assets are stored.
+The library if you will.

 * [/bootstrap](https://github.com/whaleen/txtstrap/tree/master/assets/bootstrap)
 * [/fitttext](https://github.com/whaleen/txtstrap/tree/master/assets/fittext)